fullctl/docs.fullctl.com/docs/ixctl/Sign-Up.md

 <li>76+ members = $500/month</li>
 </ul>

 If your IX meets the criteria for paid services, credit card information is required before route server migration begins.
-Billing doesn’t begin until the day of your second route server migration.
+Billing doesn’t begin until the end of your trial period.